iotauth/iotauth/README.md

 # Overview
 ---
-This is a repository for an open-source project of **SST (Secure Swarm Toolkit)** and the local authentication and authorization entity, **Auth**, for the security of distributed systems and Internet of Things (IoT).
+This is a repository for the open-source project **SST (Secure Swarm Toolkit)** and its local authentication and authorization entity, **Auth**, for the security of distributed systems and the Internet of Things (IoT).
 Auth is a local point of authorization, and Auth's main roles are 1) providing authentication/authorization for its locally registered entities or devices and 2) working as a bridge of authorization between its local entities and the Internet.

-Our conference papers [[IoTDI '17](https://dl.acm.org/citation.cfm?id=3054980)], [[FiCloud '16](http://ieeexplore.ieee.org/document/7575852/)] describe a secure network architecture with key distribution mechanisms using Auth (local, automated authorization entity).
+Our conference papers [[IoTDI '17](https://dl.acm.org/citation.cfm?id=3054980)] (winner of **ACM/IEEE Best Paper Award at CPSWeek '17**), [[FiCloud '16](http://ieeexplore.ieee.org/document/7575852/)] describe a secure network architecture with key distribution mechanisms using Auth (local, automated authorization entity).
 The architecture provides security guarantees while addressing IoT-related issues, including resource constraints and intermittent connectivity.
 The architectural concept of locally centralized, globally distributed authentication and authorization is illustrated in our magazine article [[IT Professional '17'](https://ieeexplore.ieee.org/document/8057722/)].
 Our ACM journal article [[ACM TIOT '20](https://dl.acm.org/doi/abs/10.1145/3375837)] presents a secure migration technique as a recovery mechanism from Denial-of-Service (DoS) attacks or failures.
-In 2023, we released C API for SST introduced in an open-source software journal [[SoftwareX '23](https://www.sciencedirect.com/science/article/pii/S2352711023000869)].
+In 2023, we released the C API for SST, which was introduced in an open-source software journal [[SoftwareX '23](https://www.sciencedirect.com/science/article/pii/S2352711023000869)].
-We also recently applied SST for securing the large-scale key-value storage [[SIGMOD '25](https://dl.acm.org/doi/10.1145/3725354)] and for access control of decentralized and distributed file systems [[Mid4CC '23](https://dl.acm.org/doi/10.1145/3631309.3632832)].
+We also applied SST for securing the large-scale key-value storage [[SIGMOD '25](https://dl.acm.org/doi/10.1145/3725354)] and for access control of decentralized and distributed file systems [[Mid4CC '23](https://dl.acm.org/doi/10.1145/3631309.3632832)].
+Furthermore, we built SST Testbed [[ICIT '26](https://ieeexplore.ieee.org/document/11490150)] a testbed for experimenting with attacks and defenses for distributed embedded systems and IoT using SST, which also won the **[1st place](https://2025.esweek.org/awards-2025/) in the Embedded System Software Competition (ESSC) at ESWEEK '25** ([[YouTube Video of SST Testbed](https://www.youtube.com/watch?v=DU9cHmDfRYI)]).

 More publications on SST or using SST include [[SmartSP '24](https://arxiv.org/abs/2411.13441)], [[FDL '23](https://ieeexplore.ieee.org/document/10272133)], and [[SenSys '23 - Poster Abstract]](https://dl.acm.org/doi/10.1145/3625687.3628408).